Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

 \subsubsection{Relativistic EDFs}

-The relativistic mean-field approach represents an alternative approach to describe the structure of the nucleus.
+The relativistic mean-field approach, also called Covariant Density Functional Theory, represents an alternative approach to describe the structure of the nucleus.
 Its main ingredient is the Dirac equation, which is used to determine the nucleon orbits.
 The potentials entering Dirac's equation are deduced in different ways depending on the version of the relativistic model used.
 In most of these models, the potentials experienced by nucleons depend upon several meson fields \cite{Rein89,RING1996193} which are determined through classical inhomogeneous Klein-Gordon equations, where the sources are given in terms of the nucleon densities and currents.
 The simplest version of this model \cite{Walecka1974_APNY83-491} cannot reproduce the right incompressibility of nuclear matter.
-Therefore a density dependence has been introduced by non-linear meson couplings \cite{Boguta1977_NPA292-413} or by an explicit density dependence of the meson-nucleon coupling constants \cite{Lalazissis2005_PRC71-024312}.
+Therefore a density dependence was introduced by non-linear meson couplings \cite{Boguta1977_NPA292-413} or by an explicit density dependence of the meson-nucleon coupling constants \cite{Lalazissis2005_PRC71-024312}.

-In deformed nuclei the meson fields $\phi_i({\bm r})$ are deformed.
-In order to restore symmetries one has to take them into account in a projection formalism going beyond mean field, i.e., the meson fields have to be quantized using creation and annihilation operators, $a^\dag({\bm{r}})$ and $a({\bm{r}})$, obeying boson commutation relations.
-Slater determinants in fermion space correspond coherent states in boson space (see Chapt.\ 10 of \cite{ring2000}).
-The total wave function of the system is therefore a product of a Slater determinant in Fermion space and a coherent state in boson space
+In deformed nuclei the classical meson fields $\phi_i({\bm r})$ are deformed.
+In order to restore symmetries the meson fields have to be quantized using bosonic creation and annihilation operators, $b_i^\dag({\bm{r}})$ and $b_i({\bm{r}})$.
+The total wave function $|\tilde{\Phi}\rangle$ of the system becomes the product of a Slater determinant $|\Phi\rangle$ in Fermion space and a coherent state in boson space, that is,

-A variation of the corresponding energy with respect to the single-particle wave functions of the fermions and with respect to the meson fields $\phi({\bm{r}})$ leads to the classical relativistic mean-field equations.
-For the angular momentum projection discussed in Sec.~\ref{sec:grouptheory} one needs the overlap integrals in Eq.~\ref{eq:62} not only in the Fermion space, but also in the Boson space.
-The corresponding integrals in boson space for the norm and for the Hamiltonian can be found in \cite{(Bal69a)}.
-However, because of the numerical complexity of Hamiltonian matrix elements with finite range interactions of Yukawa-type such calculations have not been carried out so far.
+A variation of the corresponding energy with respect to the single-particle wave functions of the fermions and with respect to the meson field leads to the classical relativistic mean-field equations.
+For the angular-momentum projection discussed in {\Sec}~\ref{sec:grouptheory}, one has to evaluate integrals of norm and Hamiltonian overlap kernels, {\Eqs}~(\ref{eq:60a}) and~(\ref{eq:62}), not only in the fermion space, but also in the boson space.
+Expressions pertaining to the boson space can be found in \citeasnoun{(Bal69a)}.
+However, because of the numerical complexity of the Hamiltonian matrix elements with finite-range interactions of Yukawa-type, such calculations were not carried out so far.